George Owen of Henllys: Lordship of Kemys

 George Owen was educated in law at the Inns of Court in London.
 He spent considerable time fighting a series of lawsuits against family enemies in the county over ownership of manorial franchises.

-Wales historian
+Welsh historian

 During his life span he collected antiquarian information about Wales, including the heraldry, genealogy and historical buildings and structures.
 He also studied the topography of the county of Pembrokeshire and other parts of Wales.
 During his studies he performed observations of the geology of Wales, including the strata of limestone and coal.
 Although he did not actually form geological theories about the formations of these strata, he has earned a certain reputation as the progenitor of British geology.

 He was a literary man who was reflective of this period of interest in history and antiquities during the Elizabeth era.
 He associated with a small circle of writers in Pembrokeshire, and was the patron to numerous Welsh bards.